 There’s no better way to see what a new prep-room will actually look like than create a full 3D model of the room and then create a walkthrough.
-Thanks to Jono at Z Solutions the process was painless.
+Thanks to Jono at value of time essaythe process was painless.
 First we had to create accurate 3D models of every one of our products.
 We have made each of the models available in the architects section of the website.
 That took the time but once it was finished the walkthrough was a simple exercise.
 David Moore our resident expert storage rep, who visits schools choose what he thought was the perfect design and that is what you see here.
 It looks amazing.

 If you want David to help you design a prep-room do not hesitate to get in touch.